 - Hand in assignments on time and complete corrections promptly.

 - Bring your Personal Learning Device (PLD) every day.
-Bring it back home to charge at the end of each day.
+PLDs should be fully charged at home before the start of each school day.

 - Mobile phones must be switched off.
 Other electronic devices (e.g. computer games and cameras) can only be used after school dismissal in the canteen, unless with permission from teachers.